Contents

 Resistance meters serve as continuity testers.
 Generally, they have a continuity tester function, in which they generate a beep if they fall below a specific resistance value.

-(Technical staff use multimeter for testing)
+(Technical staff use a multimeter for testing)

 Interpretation of Circuit Diagram